cloudmesh/classes/docs/source/lesson/contrib/contributing.rst

 Using GitHub
 ------------

-These instructions assume that you are using Gitbash, not the GUI.
+These instructions assume that you are using git from the commandline.
+For Linux or OSX, please follow our instructions on how to install it which is provided as part of the lessons.

+If you use windows you can install
+:ref:`git for windows <https://git-for-windows.github.io/>`_ and than
-Open up Gitbash in your classes directory.
+you can open up Gitbash in your classes directory.

 First you need to initialize your directory for use with Git.
 	``git init``